Find answers to your questions about smart meters

 Smart meters have two-way radio communication with SRP, allowing us to read them remotely, to start and stop power remotely, and to change price plans remotely without having to change the meter.
 The new meters electronically capture and store your energy-usage data using digital technology.
 SRP then shares the information with you through online tools, giving you better control over your energy usage.
 By improving the flow of information from the meter to SRP, and from SRP to the customer, smart meters are paving the way for more efficient use of electricity.

-SRP's smart meters are manufactured in the USA by Elster Group, one of the world's largest electricity, gas and water meter manufacturers.
+SRP's smart meters are manufactured by Elster Group, L&G and AMPY meters.

 SRP installed its first Elster smart meters in 2003.
 The Elster smart meters have consistently proven to be highly accurate and reliable.

 Some people have asked about the potential health effects from exposure to the radio frequency emitted by smart meters.

 Smart meters transmit relatively weak radio signals similar to those used by cell phones, baby monitors and laptop computers with wireless Internet connections.
 Radio waves from a smart meter, at a distance of 10 feet, are only about one one-thousandth (.001) as much as a typical cell phone.
 Smart meters are outside the customer's house, separated by the home's walls.
 In addition, a typical smart meter transmits signals for only about 45 seconds daily.
 It would take a homeowner more than 1,000 years to get as much exposure to radio waves as a typical cell-phone user gets in just one month.

 Smart meter radio-frequency levels are the focus of a case study in February 2011 by the Electric Power Research Institute.
 EPRI is an independent, non-profit organization that performs research, development and demonstration in the electricity sector for the benefit of the public.